 Breastfeeding is the cornerstone of infant and young child survival, nutrition and development and maternal health.
-The World Health Organization recommends exclusive breastfeeding for the first 6 months of life, followed by continued breastfeeding with appropriate complementary foods for up to 2 years and beyond.
+The World Health Organization recommends exclusive it for the first 6 months of life, followed by continued feeding with appropriate complementary foods for up to 2 years and beyond.
 Early and uninterrupted skin-to-skin contact, rooming-in and kangaroo mother care also significantly improve neonatal survival and reduce morbidity and are recommended by WHO.

 However, concerns have been raised about whether mothers with COVID-19 can transmit the SARS-CoV-2 virus to their infant or young child through breastfeeding.
-Breastfeeding protects new-borns from getting sick and also helps protect them throughout their infancy and childhood.

 Breastfeeding is particularly effective against infectious diseases because it strengthens the immune system by directly transferring antibodies from the mother.
-As with all confirmed or suspected COVID-19 cases, mothers with any symptoms who are breastfeeding or practicing skin-to-skin contact should take precautions.
+As with all confirmed or suspected COVID-19 cases, mothers with any symptoms who are this or practicing skin-to-skin contact should take precautions.

-Actions for breastfeeding mothers: Practice respiratory hygiene, including during feeding.
+Actions for mothers: Practice respiratory hygiene, including during feeding.
 If you have respiratory symptoms such as being short of breath, use a medical mask when near your child.

 Wash your hands thoroughly with soap or sanitizer before and after contact with your child.
 Routinely clean and disinfect any surfaces you touch.
 If you are severely ill with COVID-19 or suffer from other complications that prevent you from caring for your infant or continuing direct breastfeeding, express milk to safely provide breast milk to your infant.